deeplearning4j/deeplearning4j/buildinglocally.md

 A community-provided script [build-dl4j-stack.sh](https://gist.github.com/crockpotveggies/9948a365c2d45adcf96642db336e7df1) written in bash is available that clones the DL4J stack, builds each repository, and installs them locally to Maven.
 This script will work on both Linux and OS X platforms.

-Use the build script as follows:
+Use the build script as follows for CPU architectures:

 ```
-./build-dl4j-stack.sh cpu
+./build-dl4j-stack.sh
 ```

 If you are using a GPU backend:

 ```
-./build-dl4j-stack.sh gpu
+./build-dl4j-stack.sh -c cuda
 ```

 The build script passes all options and flags to the libnd4j `./buildnativeoperations.sh` script.
 All flags used for those script can be passed via `build-dl4j-stack.sh`.